akilans/openshift-python/README.md

 ```

-## ReDeploy the Application to test Persistent Storage
+## ReDeploy the application to test Persistent Storage

 Run the below command to redeploy the new version of python application.
-This time it will not ask for git credentials as we already binded the git secrets to build
+This time it will not ask for git credentials as we already binded the git secrets to the build

 ```bash